utshomax/postman-docs/src/pages/docs/collaborating-in-postman/roles-and-permissions.md

 You can also assigned partners roles at the collection level.
 To learn more about collection level permissions, see [Collection roles](#collection-roles).

 > Your team must have [available seats](/docs/administration/billing/#changing-your-plan) or [Auto-Flex enabled](/docs/administration/billing/#using-auto-flex) to invite a partner as a Workspace Editor.
 Also, your team must have available seats to assign a partner as a Collection Editor.
-Otherwise, the partner will be assigned the Workspace Viewer and Collection Viewer roles.
+Otherwise, the partner will be assigned the Workspace Viewer role.
 Assigning a partner the Workspace Viewer or Collection Viewer roles doesn't consume paid seats.

 ## Network roles